Diprion similis - Cryptic Pine Combhorn

 The two Diprion species can only reliably be distinguished by the saw teeth and the penis valve since the external features of both are variable.
-Both species are yellowish with various degrees of black on the head, mesonotum mesosternum and tergites 3 to 6.
-Diprion similis females have saws with regularly spaced and evenly sized teeth.
+Both species are yellowish with various degrees of black on the head, mesonotum, mesosternum and tergites 3 to 6.
+Diprion similis is the rarer of the two species and has a more southerly distribution.
+Females have saws with regularly spaced and evenly sized teeth.
 The penis valve is only more deeply sinuate on the serrated edge.

 Size: 7 - 10mm

 GB IUCN Status: Least Concern